 ACCREDITATION PRINCIPLES & MODEL

-PCSAS accreditation is optional and voluntary.
+PCSAS accreditation is voluntary.
 Programs do not derive any automatic or exclusive benefits from PCSAS accreditation, although they may experience indirect benefits from publicizing their accreditation status.
-Programs initiate the accreditation process by submitting a notice of interest to determine eligibility.
-Assuming they are deemed eligible, they then need to submit the required application materials, pay the associated application fee, and host a site visit prior to being evaluated by the Review Committee and receiving a decision.
+Programs initiate the accreditation process by submitting a notice of interest to the Executive Director determine eligibility.
+Assuming they are deemed eligible, they submit the required application materials, pay the associated application fee, and receive a site visit prior to being evaluated by the Review Committee and being given a decision.
 The Review Committee has only two decision options: to accredit or to deny accreditation.
 A program receiving a denial must wait one year before reapplying.

 Only doctoral programs in psychological clinical science that grant Ph.D. degrees and that are integral units within accredited, non-profit, research-intensive universities are eligible to apply for PCSAS accreditation.
 The purpose of PCSAS accreditation is to recognize and promote high-quality, science-centered education and training in clinical psychology.
-Therefore, eligible applicants will be programs with a chief mission of preparing graduates for careers as clinical scientists--for careers devoted to making significant contributions to both advancing and applying scientific knowledge regarding the nature, origins, prediction, assessment, prevention, and amelioration of psychopathology and health-compromising behaviors.
+Therefore, eligible applicants will be programs whose chief mission is preparing graduates for careers as clinical scientists.
+These are careers devoted to making significant contributions to both advancing and applying scientific knowledge regarding the nature, origins, prediction, assessment, prevention, and amelioration of psychopathology and health-compromising behaviors.

 However, to be accredited, a program must provide all of its graduates with first-class, science-centered application training, including practicum and internship training, thereby qualifying the graduates for psychological licensure to serve as independent providers of psychological services, to act as supervisors and trainers of others providers, and to integrate their scientific and applied training in such roles as treatment developers, evaluators, educators, and disseminators.